NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 Asset Review Workspace
 ====================================
 The Asset Review Workspace allows you to view and modify all the Reviews for a specific STIG on the selected Asset.
-It also presents useful information such as the Reviews for the same Rule on other Assets, the Review's History, and Feedback.
+It also presents useful information such as the Reviews for the same Rule on other Assets, the Review's Log, and Feedback.
 Users can also import results from .ckl or XCCDF formats, and export their results as .ckl checklists.

 .. thumbnail:: /assets/images/asset-review.png